-\ dendool@tpd.tno.nl; phone 31-15-26 92 457; fax 31-15-26 92 111; www.tpd.tno.nl
+^{} dendool@tpd.tno.nl; phone 31-15-26 92 457; fax 31-15-26 92 111; www.tpd.tno.nl

 The main requirements for the Advanced Optical Delay Line Demonstrator have been derived from the ESO specifications for the PRIMA differential delay lines (DDL) [1], with an additional anticipated requirement for OPD stability for GENIE.
-An overview of the main requirements are given in table 1.
+An overview of the main characteristics is given in table 1.

 Operational temperature Ambient

 Pressure Ambient and light vacuum (ca. 1 mbar)

-Temperature Room temperature
+Temperature Ambient

 Mechanical environment The DDL shall meet their performance characteristic

 requirements under micro-seismic activity as

 specified in VLT-SPE-ESO-10000-0004.

 They shall also sustain earthquakes with little or no

 damage.
 A park mode is foreseen when a DDL does not

 need to be active during observation.
 The retro-

 reflector shall be put at a fixed, well-known and pre-

-Defined position outside of its active range.
+defined position outside of its active range.

-ODL stability PRIMA DDL: $\leq 8.0$ nm even even $8E/2$ s in Visible substant langes

-< 8.0 nm over any 8E-5 s in Visible spectral range

-< 26.0 IIII over any 335E-3 s in Thermal IR spectral range

-< 126 mill over any 555E-5 s in Thermal IK spectral lange

-Anticipated for GENIE ODL:

-< 5.0 nm RMS
+ODL stability < 1.0 nm RMS

+(with single actuator) (over an entire observation)

 OPD range (mechanical) 70 mm

 Slewing time <5 seconds

 Slewing velocity >7 mm/s

 Fringe tracking and observation mode velocity -500 to +500 μm/s

-Dimensions (W x L x H) <240 x 3000 x 1800 mm
+Dimensions (W x L x H) 220 x 900 x 300 mm

 Overall power dissipation < 1 kW (for 8 delay lines)

 ODL power dissipation in interferometer lab < 5 W (per delay line)

 F.o.V.
 15 arcmin

 Pupil transfer Yes

 Distance between input and output beam 120 mm

 Optical beam diameter >18 mm

 In combination with the pupil transfer and F.o.V.

 requirements, this leads to a free aperture of 55 mm

-Output beam lateral displacement <25 μm
+Output beam lateral displacement < 25 μm

 Output beam tilt <1.5 arcsec

 (both over the full actuation range)

-wavelength range $0.42 - 28 \mu m$
+Wavelength range $0.42-28~\mu m$

 Wavefront distortion <25.0 nm RMS

 Transmission From 0.42 to 1.0 μm >80%

-From 1.0 to 2.5 μm >80%

-From 2.5 to 28 μm >90%
+From 1.0 to 28 μm >98%